RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Build to inform

-Often you build not to present a final product, but to gain information or insights.
+Often you build not to present a final product, but to gain information and insights.
 This tells you what to build and focus on next.
-Usually great products aren't built in one-shot, but are constructed by farming insights from previous experiments.
+Great products aren't built in one-shot, but are constructed by farming insights from previous experiments.

 ### Kill your ideas, don’t try to confirm them.